 Slavery was fully legal in Pennsylvania for the first several decades of Penn’s existence, and many members of Penn’s faculty and board of trustees owned at least one slave.
 Penn hired professor Ebenezer Kinnersley to operate the first dorm for the college which was opened in 1764 (on 4th street).
 Kinnersley owned one enslaved person, a man who we believe is the same man he names as Caesar in subsequent correspondence.
 The University of Pennsylvania paid Kinnersley for Caesar’s work for thirteen years.
 In Penn’s official records, Caesar is listed only as “Kinnersley’s negro.”
 Dillon Kersh, an undergraduate researcher with the Penn & Slavery Project, unearthed the important detail of Caesar’s name.
-The portrait that is dramatized here brings to life one story connected to Penn’s historic ties to slavery.
+The portrait dramatized here brings to life one story connected to Penn’s historic ties to slavery.

 Credit: Richard Bradford, John Lopes, Jennifer Summerfield, Christopher Vandegrift, David Toccafondi, Kathleen Brown, Arielle Brown, VanJessica Gladney, Alexis Broderick Neumann, Laurie Allen, Meaghan Moody, Paul Farber, Angus Corbett

 - Faculty & Fellows